100 years ago

 Shift from animal power to coal

-Europe and America are rebuilding after a long war, while Russia invents a new socialist society.
+Europe and America enjoy an economic boom that accelerates fuel and material consumption, generating extraordinary wealth for investors, if not for workers, while Russia invents a new industrial, socialist society.
 An infrastructure of iron bridges and electric wires expands overhead.
 Petroleum paves the streets, greases the wheels, and powers the engines that miraculously relieve people and animals of lifetimes of drudgery.
 Life is more comfortable, more prosperous, and more fun for more people than ever before. (more)

 Forest cover, coal deposits, and population

 Adapted from Times Survey Atlas of the World, 1922

 Sea level at datum

 World War II; penicillin developed